PureStorage-OpenConnect/px-gitops/asyncDR/readme.md

 The changes in the central location are being synced to the standby namespace at remote site as per the schedule policy.
 Since we can not directly use that namespace, we will need to update the secondary namespace whenever we need to get up-to-date data using git clone or git pull:

 > * This step is not requred 1st time because it is automated in the previous script, but needs to be run whenever you want the latest data ready in the remote repository to get a pull or clone.

+1st change your current directory back to the asyncDR as follows:

+	cd "${ASYNC_DIR}"

+Now run the update.sh script to update the secondary namespace:

 > * Enter namespace name without sufix.

-Now switch back to the terminal window where you ran the AsyncDR setup script.

 	./update.sh <NameSpace name>

 ---
 ## Cleanup